US Symbols and Famous Places that are quite Fascinating

 Dr. Martin Luther King, Jr. is remembered among the most prominent leaders of America’s Civil Rights Movement.
 His life and legacy are honored with a memorial adjacent to the National Mall.

 The official address is 1964 Independence Avenue, which symbolizes the role Dr. King played in setting the stage for the Civil Rights Act of 1964 to be enacted.
-The memorial stands as a tribute to his legacy, which focused on freedom, justice, and equal opportunity for all people.

 US Washington Monument

 A focal point of the National Mall, the Washington Monument is a tribute to George Washington, America’s first president.
-Construction of the Washington Monument was completed in 1884, at which time it was the world’s tallest building.

 Mount Rushmore